Auditing a Dutch Public Sector Risk Profiling Algorithm Using an Unsupervised Bias Detection Tool: Introduction

-To combat bias in algorithmic systems, the academic community has presented a multitude of ways to define, detect, and mitigate different notions of bias at different points along the algorithmic pipeline~\citep{Mehrabi2021, Chouldechova2020, Barocas2019, Veale2018}.
-Most bias mitigation methods require data on the demographic groups to prevent discriminatory bias.
-These demographic groups are typically protected attributes under discrimination law, such as race, gender and age\footnote{The exact protected grounds are enshrined in European non-discrimination law, such as the Treaty on the Functioning of the European Union (TFEU), the Charter of Fundamental Rights of the EU, and specific directives like the Racial Equality Directive (2000/43/EC) and the Employment Equality Directive (2000/78/EC).
-The main protected attributes include: race and ethnicity, gender and sex, religion or belief, disability, age, sexual orientation, nationality and marital or family status.
-Throughout, we will refer to these attributes as \emph{{\protectedgroup}s}.
-Note that some provisions do not mention any particular grounds of discrimination, such as Art.
-20 of the EU Charter.
-Instead using openly formulated clauses such as "everyone is equal before the law”.}~\citep{ashurst2023fairness}.
-However, data on demographic groups are often not available to organizations or external algorithm auditors~\citep{McKane2021,cdei2023}.
-Upon request, public sector organizations can occasionally obtain aggregated statistics on demographic groups through official institutions, such as the National Office of Statistics, which have access to statistical population registers.
-Private organizations cannot request these data and face ethical, legal, and practical challenges when collecting data on demographic groups customers belong to ~\citep{cdei2023,gdpr,AIAct}.
-Unsupervised learning can aid in this challenge by detecting groups in the data for which a given notion of equal treatment is violated, avoiding the need for ex-ante specification of sensitive groups~\citep{MISZTALRADECKA2021102519}.
+To combat bias in algorithmic systems, the academic community has presented a multitude of ways to define, detect, and mitigate different notions of bias at different points along the algorithmic pipeline~\citep{Veale2018, Barocas2019, Chouldechova2020, Mehrabi2021}.
+Most bias mitigation methods require data on demographic groups to prevent discriminatory bias.
+These demographic groups are typically protected attributes under discrimination law, such as race, gender and age~\citep{ashurst2023fairness}.\footnote{The exact protected grounds are enshrined in European non-discrimination law, such as the Treaty on the Functioning of the European Union (TFEU), the EU Charter of Fundamental Rights, and specific directives like the Racial Equality Directive (2000/43/EC) and the Employment Equality Directive (2000/78/EC).
+Note that some provisions do not mention any particular grounds of discrimination, such as Article 20 of the EU Charter of Fundamental Rights which includes openly formulated clauses such as ``everyone is equal before the law.''
+The main protected attributes include: race and ethnicity, gender and sex, religion or belief, disability, age, sexual orientation, nationality, and marital or family status.
+We will refer to these attributes as \emph{{\protectedgroup}s.}} However, data on demographic groups are often not available to organizations or external algorithm auditors~\citep{McKane2021,cdei2023}.
+Unsupervised learning can aid in this challenge by detecting groups in the data for which a given notion of equal treatment is violated, avoiding the need for ex-ante specification of demographic or legally protected groups~\citep{MISZTALRADECKA2021102519}.